rikkimax/twp-d/manuscript/content/paradigms.md

 ```

 In this case usually InfoReader and InfoUser would be interfaces with the implementation being passed to it some how.
 Also as D does not support a static method entry point, the free-function main is used in place.
+A static method entry point is the most common way to launch an OOP program.

+{pagebreak}

 {title=ParadigmExampleFunctional.d}
 ```D